 Oven-Roasting: Place chestnuts in a shallow baking pan.
 Roast 20 minutes at 350F, or until corners of X’s curl up.

-Peeling: While warm remove outer shell.
+Peeling after roasting: While warm, remove outer shell.
 To remove papery skin, roll chestnuts in a clean dish towel and rub off the skin.